 Your accommodation: Punga Grove Motel & Suites

-Punga Grove is right in the heart of Franz Josef Glacier village and offers affordable and stylish accommodation in a beautiful rainforest setting.Driving distance and time (approximate) for this leg: 167 kms / 104 miles : 2.0 hours
+Punga Grove is right in the heart of Franz Josef Glacier village stylish accommodation in a beautiful rainforest setting.Driving distance and time (approximate) for this leg: 167 kms / 104 miles : 2.0 hours

-Heading south you pass through the second glacier town of Fox Glacier before heading along the coast and more classic West Coast bush scenery.
-Be sure you stop at the Paringa Salmon Farm for lunch or a refreshment make sure you feed the fish, it's very impressive.
+Heading south you pass through the second glacier town of Fox Glacier before heading along the coast and into more classic West Coast bush scenery.
+We can recommend a stop at the Paringa Salmon Farm for lunch or refreshments, if you have time make sure you feed the fish, it's very impressive!
 At Knights Point Lookout elephant seals can often be seen basking on the sandy beaches at the far end of the point.

 Crossing the massive Haast River you turn inland and head into the valley climbing through mountains littered with waterfalls.

 The Haast Valley offers a spectacular view of the river and its enormous power.
 The Blue Pools near Makarora are a great 30-minute walk.
-Lakes Wanaka and Hawea guide you into the township of Wanaka before you head over New Zealand's highest sealed road, Crown Range Road before dropping into Queenstown.
-This drive should be planned as a whole day to really enjoy the scenery and to allow time to explore the walks, and many stops en route.
+The road from Makarora leads to Lakes Wānaka and Hāwea which will guide you into the stunning lakeside township of Wānaka before heading over New Zealand's highest sealed road, Crown Range Road and dropping into the Wakatipu basin, home to Queenstown. .

 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.Driving distance and time (approximate) for this leg: 344 kms / 213 miles : 4.6 hours
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.Driving distance and time (approximate) for this leg: 344 kms / 213 miles : 4.6 hours

-Journey deep into the heart of the world-renowned Mt Aspiring National Park, where myth, heritage and fantasy come to life.
+Journey deep into the heart of the world-renowned Mt Aspiring National Park, where myth, heritage, and fantasy come to life.
 As one of Queenstown’s most exhilarating activities, the Wilderness Jet adventures on a spectacular journey deep into the heart of the world-renowned Mount Aspiring National Park.

 The Nevis Swing is not simply the most famous Queenstown Swing.
 It is not merely the most famous New Zealand Swing.
 This is the most famous swing in the whole world!
 After being lifted out above the launch deck, suspended 160 metres above the canyon floor, you are suddenly released and find yourself rushing towards the other side of the valley at 120kph, eyes wide open in disbelief or shut tight in fear.